ananelson/dexy-blog/2012/03/blogging-with-wordpress/index.md

 {{ d['script.sh|fn|idio|shtmp']['apis-fcmd-help']['transcript-html'] }}

 The user-wide approach is usually more convenient, since you can run your dexy scripts from anywhere and only need to have your credentials in one place.
-On the other hand, per-project config is useful if you need to override the defaults to post to a different blog, if you prefer to keep the credentials closer to where you will be using them, or if you are just getting started and want the simplest option.
+On the other hand, per-project config is useful if you need to override the defaults to post to a different blog or if you prefer to keep the credentials closer to where you will be using them.

+Now we'll call the filter command:

 {{ d['script.sh|fn|idio|shtmp']['call-wp-fcmd']['transcript-html'] }}